Lisa-NJ/linux-nginx-php-fpm-vue/note.md

 2.24x1.28

 [English]
+It's your call = It's up to you
 We look forward to engaging with you on 8 June, 2023.
 Balance is indicative of: the amount in your account allow for